sonila15/Online_Shopping_Intention_Model/README.md

 # Online_Shopping_Intention_Model

+# Objective

+The objective of the project is building machine learning models to identify user behaviour patterns.

+# Dataset

 - Source: The dataset is sourced from the UCI Machine Learning Repository, a well-known repository for machine learning datasets.
 - Purpose: The dataset aims to analyze and understand online shoppers' purchasing intention and behavior, providing valuable insights for e-commerce businesses.
 - Features: The dataset consists of various features that capture different aspects of online visitor behavior and characteristics.
 These features include: